defold/doc/docs/en/manuals/bob.md

 : HTML5

 `--variant`
-: The variant specifies which type of executable to build when bundling and it together with strip-executable option replaces the -debug option.
-If no variant is specified you will get a stripped release version of the engine.
-Setting --variant to debug and not specifying --strip-executable yields the same type of executable as -debug used to do.
+: The variant specifies which type of executable to build when bundling and it together with "--strip-executable" option replaces the "--debug" option.
+If no variant is specified you will get a release version of the engine (stripped of symbols on Android and iOS).
+Setting "--variant" to debug and not specifying "--strip-executable" yields the same type of executable as "--debug" used to do.

 By default, Bob looks in the current directory for a project to build.
 If you change the current dir to a Defold project and invoke bob, it builds the data for the project in the default output directory *build/default*.